How can we build an ecosystem of innovative technology startups in New Zealand?

 The questions at this stage are:

-The more interesting question is: how does having more startups help us?
+How does having more startups help us?

-But, what does it mean to be based in New Zealand?
+What does it mean to be based in New Zealand?

-It’s actually surprisingly difficult, when we think about it, to nail down the aspects of a business that might make it distinctly “New Zealand”.
+It’s surprisingly difficult, when we think about it, to nail down the aspects of a business that might make it distinctly “New Zealand”.